veltzer/demos-orc-k8s/exercises/04_service/exercise.md

 * Deploy it.
 * See your newly created service with:
     `$ kubectl show services`
+    and
     `$ kubectl describe service [service_name]`
-    * Note that a services called `kubernetes` is already there.
+    * Note that a service called `kubernetes` is already there.
 Don't touch it.
 * You can't still can't access your service, can you?

 ## Access with node port